Venkatesh-6921/Calculator-Ctk/README.md

 # Calculator-Ctk
-Calcutor.exe using Python Module Custom Tkinter and Pyinstaller
+Calculator.exe using Python Module Custom Tkinter and Pyinstaller